diegoacosta-sage/appsync-lambda-auth-issue/README.md

-Just to reproduce the issue when using Lambda Authorizers in AppSync with CDK.
+# Repo to reproduce the issue when using Lambda Authorizers in AppSync with CDK.

 Steps to reproduce:
 1- npm run build